yoavv2/instagram-ui/README.md

 I chose to copy the Instagram UI design because I wanted to focus more on the app logic and less on the design.

+still, I built the design using SCSS and not UI framework.
 # The Stack and Explanation

- - React,
+ - React
- - Context API,
+ - Context API
- - SCSS,
+ - SCSS

  # Problems and Throught Process